Albert Fontenay: Fontenay and the Master of Gray

 Elizabeth, informed by the Master of Gray and letters Archibald Douglas and from Scotland, knew there was no association treaty in progress between James and Mary.
 Ralph Sadler described Mary's reaction to this at the end of February as "greatly perplexed", since Nau had not heard this from Gray when he was London.
 She maintained in letters to Castelnau that Fontenay received some encouragement or solace (soulagement) in Scotland.

 Fontenay did not leave Scotland in any kind of hurry.
 James gave him a letter for Mary near the end of February.
 Fontenay's departure was somehow delayed, and he wrote a letter Mary on 9 March 1584/5 which was critical of the "ambition and avarice" of the Earl and Countess of Arran.
 He wrote that the Countess had bewitched the king, on croit que sa femme l'a ensorcele.
 He warned Nau that a rumour was current at the Scottish court that Mary made him sleep with her (que sa majeste vous faisoit coucher avec elle), and so they should modify their familiar behaviour when the Master of Gray visited.

 James gave Fontenay another parting letter in similar terms at Holyrood Palace on 15 March 1585.
 James VI sent Lord Doune to Fontenay with a parting gift, a gilt engraved silver cup, which he refused as a point of honour.

 After Fontenay had left Scotland for France, Lady Margaret Fleming (the Countess of Atholl), wrote to Mary on 31 March 1585.
 She thanked Mary for the letter he had brought, and wrote that she and her daughter Mary (later Countess of Atholl) remained at the queen's service.
 She said that Fontenay was "altogether your and faithful servitor, and good friend to all that favour your grace's service".
 She thought he had not been recompensed in Scotland according to his merit but "wanted no good will of me".
+When Mary told her jailer Amias Powlet that Fontenay's reports of her son had pleased her, he told her to wait for more certain news from James himself.